Jessica Biel pokes fun at Justin Timberlake's bromance with Jimmy Fallon

 "Oh no, I'm not jealous that every waking moment they can spend together they do," Biel, 35, began.
 "And I'm not jealous that every time Justin can go on the show he does."

-"I'm not jealous that they ride tandem bikes together," the actress snapped, sharing actually video evidence of the two men ecstatically "bro-biking."
+"I'm not jealous that they ride tandem bikes together," the actress snapped, sharing actual video evidence of the two men ecstatically "bro-biking."

 She also shared a clip of them performing one of their hilarious "History of Rap" medleys on "The Tonight Show."